nus-cs2103/website-base/admin/project-w10-mid-v13.md

 **<big>Product:</big>**

-* {{ icon_important_big_red }} **Do a <tooltip content="resulting in a jar file on GitHub that can be downloaded by potential users">proper product release</tooltip>** as described in the Developer Guide.
-You can name it something like `v1.2.1`.
-Ensure that the jar file works as expected by doing some manual testing. %%Reason: You are _required_ to do a proper product release for v1.3.
+* {{ icon_important_big_red }} **Do a <tooltip content="resulting in a jar file on GitHub that can be downloaded by potential users">proper product release</tooltip>** [as described in the Developer Guide](https://nus-{{ module | lower }}-{{ semester }}.github.io/addressbook-level4/DeveloperGuide.html#making-a-release).
+You can name it something like `v1.2.1`. ==Ensure that the jar file works as expected== by doing some manual testing. %%Reason: You are _required_ to do a proper product release for v1.3.
 Doing a trial at this point will help you iron out any problems in advance.
 It may take additional effort to get the jar working especially if you use third party libraries or additional assets such as images.%%

 **<big>Documentation:</big>**